 Whether your ovarian cancer is likely to recur is largely dependent on its stage at diagnosis.
-The majority of women with stage III and IV disease will experience recurrence, whereas about 80% of women with early stage disease will be disease free after five years.
+The majority of women with stage 3 and stage 4 disease will experience recurrence, whereas about 80% of women with early stage disease will be disease free after five years.

 Some women with ovarian cancer are unable to achieve complete remission and some cancer cells persist after initial treatment called persistent disease; or their cancer continues to grow despite initial therapy, called refractory disease.